Wednesday, May 9, 2012

 Cooking With The Steam From Hell.

 Cooking with steam goes back many thousands of years ago.
-So called "primitive" peoples who lived near hot springs were lucky to have had steamers provided by nature in their neighborhood.
+So-called "primitive" peoples who lived near hot springs were lucky to have steamers provided by nature in their neighborhoods.
 Nowadays, we steam with rice cookers, automatic steamers, pots made from metal placed over electronic or gas burners, and the idea of naturally steaming food seems quaint or adventurous.

 Check out this amusing BBC video about steaming eggs in hot springs and bathing with swans.
 Yes, swans!